JODY’S 15 WAYS TO FIX PROFESSIONAL MOTOCROSS

 (2) FAMILY FRIENDLY:

-Family spectator sections don’t work.
-Having an alcohol-free zone in a stadium may make it seem like less people are drunk—but we know that drunks love to pretend that they aren’t drunk—which means that the Family spectator section could be filled with 78 percent drunken fools, while the rest of the stadium is 80 percent polluted.
+Family spectator sections are alcohol-free zone in a stadium for families, but they just make it seem like less people are drunk—but we know that drunks love to pretend that they aren’t drunk—which means that the Family spectator section could be filled with 78 percent drunken fools, while the rest of the stadium is 80 percent polluted.
 Instead, the race promoters should reserved special sections for the alcohol-soaked crowd.
 Jack Daniels or Budweiser would kill to sponsor it.
 To encourage the drunken fans to sit in this section, it will be mandatory that the drunk section fans to be allowed to throw bottles at the riders they don’t like.

 (3) STAR POWER: